+NONGOVERNMENTAL ORGANIZATIONS

-NONGOVERNMENTAL ORGANIZATIONS See also: PUBLIC ENTITY
+See also: PUBLIC ENTITY

-See also: PUBLIC E NIIIY N.D.A.G.
-2014-O-24 December 26, 2014, to Bis-Man Transit When a government entity delegates a public duty to a third party, documents in possession of the third party connected with public business are public records within the meaning of N.D.C.C. § 44-04-18.
+When a government entity delegates a public duty to a third party, documents in possession of the third party connected with public business are public records within the meaning of N.D.C.C. § 44-04-18.

 N.D.A.G.
-2014-O-07 July 28, 2014, to North Dakota State University Development Foundation Foundations affiliated with public universities whose sole purpose is to support universities are "public entities" and records related to foundation expenditures for resources is considered "public business" subject to open records law.
+2014-O-07 July 28, 2014, to North Dakota State University Development Foundation

+Foundations affiliated with public universities whose sole purpose is to support universities are "public entities" and records related to foundation expenditures for resources is considered "public business" subject to open records law.

 N.D.A.G.
-2009-O-08 June 15, 2009, to University of North Dakota Alumni Association and University of North Dakota Foundation.
-Entities are agents of UND when performing governmental functions set forth in agreement.
+2009-O-08 June 15, 2009, to University of North Dakota Alumni Association and in agreement.

+University of North Dakota Foundation.

+Entities are agents of UND when performing governmental functions set forth

 N.D.A.G.
-2008-O-26 November 12, 2008, to CommunityWorks North Dakota, North Dakota Housing Finance Agency CommunityWorks is not subject to the open records law.
-The North Dakota Finance Agency is subject to the open records law N.D.A.G.
-2006-O-04 February 21, 2006, to Bismarck-Mandan Orchestral Association A nonprofit supported by or expending public funds is a public entity.
+2008-O-26 November 12, 2008, to CommunityWorks North Dakota, North Dakota

+Housing Finance Agency

+CommunityWorks is not subject to the open records law.
+The North

+Dakota Finance Agency is subject to the open records law

 N.D.A.G.
-2004-L-25 April 1, 2004, to Sen. Ray Holmberg Barnes & Noble acting as agent of UND in operating bookstore.
+2006-O-04 February 21, 2006, to Bismarck-Mandan Orchestral Association

+A nonprofit supported by or expending public funds is a public entity.

 N.D.A.G.
+2004-L-25 April 1, 2004, to Sen. Ray Holmberg

+Barnes & Noble acting as agent of UND in operating bookstore.

+N.D.A.G.
 2003-O-10 September 4, 2003, to Tri-County Intervention, Inc. Nonprofit receives money for its general support.

 N.D.A.G.
-2003-O-08 July 22, 2003, to Dakota Center for Independent Living Nonprofit recognized by state law and performing public function.
+2003-O-08 July 22, 2003, to Dakota Center for Independent Living

+Nonprofit recognized by state law and performing public function.

 N.D.A.G.
-2003-O-02 February 21, 2003, to James River Senior Citizen's Center Senior citizen's center receiving unrestricted funds used for general support is a public entity.
+2003-O-02 February 21, 2003, to James River Senior Citizen's Center is a public entity.

+Senior citizen's center receiving unrestricted funds used for general support or agent of school district.

 N.D.A.G.
-2003-O-01 January 30, 2003, to Minot School Board Contractor making energy conservation improvements is not a public entity or agent of school district.
+2003-O-01 January 30, 2003, to Minot School Board

+Contractor making energy conservation improvements is not a public entity and an agent of the city of Minot.

 N.D.A.G.
-2002-O-09 September 17, 2002, to Van de Streek, Boughey, and Lee Minot Area Chamber of Commerce Task Force is supported by public funds and an agent of the city of Minot.
+2002-O-09 September 17, 2002, to Van de Streek, Boughey, and Lee

+Minot Area Chamber of Commerce Task Force is supported by public funds